jinlikegold/business-card/README.md

 # cof9c49929b5be072ce1eb02a

+## My Project Notes

+This is a digital business card I made with simple animations.
+You can hover over the photo as well as enjoy a symbolic sunrise depicting my location.
+I also learned how to nest flex elements in this project.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜